ethical-haquer/Galaxy-Flasher/README.md

 ## Installing

-There are currently two ways to install/use Galaxy FLasher:
+There are currently two ways to install/use Galaxy Flasher:

 - As a Flatpak.
 - As a .py file.

-The [first way](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#as-a-flatpak) is recomended because it supports a wider range of distros.
+The [first way](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#as-a-flatpak) is recommended because it supports a wider range of distros.
 The [second way](https://github.com/ethical-haquer/Galaxy-Flasher?tab=readme-ov-file#as-a-py-file-currently-not-complete) is really only better if you plan on contributing to the code.
 Below are the steps for each method.

 > [!NOTE]
 > If you encounter _any_ issues, or have _any_ questions, just let me know and I'll be glad to help. 🙂